Hydroxycarbamide is a chemotherapy treatment. It is also known as Hydrea. It was once also called Hydroxyurea.

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+This drug may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 3 months afterwards.

-Don’t breastfeed during this treatment because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and Zostavax (shingles vaccine).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and one of the shingles vaccines called Zostavax.

-- have other vaccines, but they might not give you as much protection as usual
+- other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- the flu vaccine (as an injection)